jimhall/TestBlog4/_posts/2020-05-08-github-pages-part-two.md

 As mentioned above, I picked one of the default Jekyll theme's for GitHub Pages called `jekyll-theme-hacker`.
 The black background and green font reminded me of my days starting out building and designing trading floors for financial services companies.
-When I first started the transition form "green screens" (stacks of small picture tube monitors using phosphorescence to "light up" the screen).
+When I first started the transition from "green screens" (stacks of small picture tube monitors using phosphorescence to "light up" the screen) to PCs and ethernet was kicking off.
 Think the movie Wall Street (see below):

 ![Green Screen Image](https://jimhall.github.io/assets/images/greenscreen.png)